Aylore/Arabic-Dialect-Classification/README.md

 # Dataset
 The dataset used for this project consists of a large collection of Arabic tweets, each labeled with the corresponding dialect.
-The tweets cover a wide range of topics and are written in various Arabic dialects, including but not limited to Egyptian, Levantine, Gulf, and Maghrebi dialects.
+The tweets cover a wide range of topics and are written in various Arabic dialects, including but not limited to Egyptian, Libyan, Gulf, and Maghrebi dialects.

 # Project Structure
 The repository is organized as follows: